yeonchae62/LIVE/README.md

   * rails 7.1.3
   * mongoDB (if you want to test locally)

-* Configuration
+* Configuration(for development and testing)
-  * run `bundle install` to install ruby dependencies
+  * run `bundle install` or ` bundle config set --local without 'production'` to install ruby dependencies
-  * run `source .envrc` to export some credentials.
-This file is internal and not on github.
   * run `bin/rails s` to start the server

+* For testing
+  * run `rails db:test:prepare` to setup the database
+  *